Light teaching resources

-Worksheets and lesson ideas to challenge students aged 11 to 16 to think about light (GCSE and Key Stage 3)
+Worksheets and lesson ideas to challenge students aged 11 to 16 to think about light, reflection, refraction and the human eye (GCSE and Key Stage 3)

 Luminous and non-luminous objects, transparent,translucent and opaque

 Key Stage 3 worksheet on luminous and non-luminous objects.
 Students classify objects as luminous and non-luminous, and opaque, translucent and transparent.
 Students then draw ray diagrams to show how we see luminous and non-luminous objects and finally show light interacts with different materials.
 (PDF)

 Properties of light

 Key Stage 3 synoptic worksheet on the main properties of light.
 Students use a photograph as a stimulus to work with their partner to identify the main properties of light and then explain them.
 This activity would be best done at the end of the light topic to help consolidate understanding and support students to make links between lessons.
 (PDF)

 Key Stage 3 and GCSE practical activity on refraction and reflection of light.
 Students use a series of objects (glass block, convex and concave lenses, prism and mirror) to move light around an obstacle course.
 If they successfully use refraction and reflection, they move on to total internal reflection.
 This practical is as an excellent way to revise the light topic.
 This resource was made in collaboration with Philippa Franks.
 (PDF)